Skip to content

 Santorini Travel Guide for First-Time Visitors: Best Time to Visit, Where to Stay, and How to Avoid Crowds

 Santorini is one of the most recognisable island destinations in Europe, which creates a simple problem for first-time visitors: expectations are very high, and so are the crowds in the wrong season.
 The island is still worth it, but the trip works best when you choose the right base and accept that timing matters almost as much as scenery.
+Most Santorini disappointments start with expectation management, not with the island itself.

 White buildings above the sea in Santorini